willanfrank/machine-learning-with-python/README.md

 Please feel free to email me on anthonytyng@gmail.com

-Below is a Table of Contents and the accompanied codes
+Below is the Table of Contents and the accompanying codes

 # Section 1: Introduction
 * What does the Course Cover?